manoa-club-hunt/manoa-club-hunt.github.io/index.md

 _There were so much clubs that I didn't know existed on campus.
 The club pages are good but it would be better if it was formatted nicely._

 ### Kaylen Samson
-_I like the idea that you can find clubs really easy instead of scrolling through an excel sheet._
+_I like the idea that you can find clubs really easily instead of scrolling through an excel sheet._

 ### Justin Pang
 _I thought about joining clubs when I first dormed at Manoa but I didn't know how.
 It's too late for me now but I think this would be useful._